 The Louisiana Automobile Theft and Insurance Fraud Prevention Authority (LATIFPA) is a state board governed by an 11-member Board of Directors, established within the Louisiana Department of Insurance pursuant to La.
 R.S.
 22:2132, et seq.
 The purpose of LATIFPA is to combat motor vehicle theft, insurance fraud and other criminal acts.

 There are two kinds of fraud – ‘hard’ and ‘soft.’
 Hard fraud is a dedicated criminal effort to defraud insurance companies by staging accidents, committing crimes such as arson, or otherwise planning to intentionally commit a crime.
 While it is definitely out there, this kind of fraud is surprisingly rare when you compare it to ‘soft’ fraud, such as claiming a little more damage on an accident report.
 Many Louisiana residents aren’t aware that insurance fraud – especially soft fraud – is a crime.
 Many more think it is “victimless.”
 No matter what you might think, insurance fraud in all its forms hurts Louisiana as a whole.

 The Conference on Insurance Fraud and Auto Theft was held October 12, 2016 at the Crowne Plaza Baton Rouge Hotel.
 Click here to view conference presentations.

 "Protect My Ride: Louisiana" Video Contest

 The LATIFPA Board named students at Catholic High School winners of the 2016 "Protect My Ride: Louisiana" video contest.
 The contest invited Louisiana high schools and youth organizations to produce a short video on preventing auto theft.
-The spot will be shown before feature films in local theaters.
 Click here to see the winner and finalists.